muratayoshio/EspiNet/README.md

 # EspiNet
 EspiNet a Deep Learning model mased on Faster R-CNN
 # Use of EspiNet Matlab Code
-EspiNet is a network base don Faster R-CNN able to classify motorcycles in occluded scenarios.
+EspiNet is a network based on Faster R-CNN able to classify motorcycles in occluded scenarios.
 For more information ask jeespinosa@elpoli.edu.co.
 # Data preparation.
 EspiNet uses a Struct file created from a VIPER ground true file (Where the annotations are docummented), and the file system directory location of the frames (independent images) used for training and validation.
 # Matlab Code used